gwertzu/ASC-ODE/_sources/Ex2/main.md

 As one can see, the $a$ and the $b$ coefficients for the schemes are different.

-## Gauss-Legendre 3 & three-point Raudau
+## Gauss-Legendre 3 & three-point Radau
 $c$-coefficients for different Runge-Kutta schemes can easily be read out of [this website](https://en.wikipedia.org/wiki/List_of_Runge%E2%80%93Kutta_methods).
 Following the $a$- and $b$-coefficients for the Gauss-Legendre 3 and three-point Raudau are calculated with this library.

  - Gauss-Legendre 3: